WLoWorks/AeroGate-USB/README.md

 File Extraction Script
   Automates the extraction of various file types from the target device.

-History Extraction Script
+History Extraction Script:
 Retrieves browser history files from Google Chrome profiles.

-Logs Extraction Script
+Logs Extraction Script:
 Exports system, security, and application event logs from the target device.

-Open Ports Script
+Open Ports Script:
   Identifies active TCP and UDP connections on the target device.

-Running Processes & Services Script
+Running Processes & Services Script:
   Captures a list of running processes and the status of services on the target device.

-SAM & SYSTEM Extraction Script
+SAM & SYSTEM Extraction Script:
   Extracts the SAM and SYSTEM registry hives from the target device.

-USB Formatting Script
+USB Formatting Script:
   Formats the USB drive by deleting non-essential files.

-Contributing
-  Contributions are welcome!
-Please fork this repository and submit a pull request with your proposed changes.

 Acknowledgments